 Sit on a stool or chair so your thigh lies parallel to the ground.
 Use a tape measure to measure the length of your upper leg from the back edge of your buttock to the point of knee (see diagram below).

 From the chart below, check your measurement against those in the left column and match up to the seat sizes in the right column.

 Leg Measurement Up To / Seat Size Required

 [caption id="attachment_2394" align="alignright" width="143"] Measure from the back edge of your buttock to the point of knee.[/caption]

 You have a horse with a dippy or sway back.

 Sizing for the Horse

-As a Freeform Saddle has no tree and is totally flexible the saddle shapes itself to each individual horse.
+As a Freeform Saddle has no tree and is flexible, the saddle shapes itself to each individual horse.
 However, the following are some guidelines:

-Because there is no tree to impede the horse’s shoulder movement it does not matter if the saddles panels touch or lay over the horse’s shoulder.
+Because there is no tree to impede the horse’s shoulder movement it does not matter if the saddle panels touch or lay over the horse’s shoulder.

-Freeform panels help provide even pressure distribution and good clearance over the spine.
-These panels are for the models ‘Elite’, ‘Liberty’, ‘Classic’ and ‘DKR’– the Enduro saddles have a similar, but shorter panel.
+Freeform panels help provide even pressure distribution and good clearance over the spine and are available for all Freeform saddles.

 Professional industrial strength Velcro attaches the panels safely to the saddle, with suede leather around the panels for appearance and longevity.
 Panels open easily for customization or replacement of inserted materials.